corda/samples-java/Tokens/dollartohousetoken/README.md

-# nonfungible house token dvp sample cordapp
+# Nonfungible house token dvp sample cordapp

 This CorDapp provides a basic example to create, issue and perform a DvP (Delivery vs Payment) of an Evolvable NonFungible token in
 Corda utilizing the Token SDK.